ctrueden/ctrueden.github.io/_pages/deus/SessionMon14.md

 Unity researches the finger.
 He establishes that the DNA does not appear to be human.
 He then passes on (most of) it to Nikolai for further research.

-Just as Brice is about to leave for Luna, he receives an email from ((NPCJasmine|Jasmine)).
+Just as Brice is about to leave for Luna, he receives an email from [Jasmine](NPCJasmine).
 She is in tears; she tells him that everyone has turned against her, and that she needs help.
 She begs Brice to come find her.

 -----